 When acquiring equipment, correct object/sub-object codes are essential for determining capital vs. noncapital equipment.
-(For a list of capital equipment codes, see the Financial Services Policies and Procedures Manual—FIN 430–01, “Overall Expenditure Coding Structure.”)
-Correct commodity codes are also important to the timeliness and accuracy of reporting equipment in the Property Control database (see the Financial References Web site for the complete “Expenditure Codes”).
+(For a list of capital equipment codes, see the Financial Services, Financial References Web page.)
+Correct commodity codes are also important to the timeliness and accuracy of reporting equipment in the Property Control database (see the Financial Services, Financial References Web page for the complete “Expenditure Codes”).

 Property Control records the item in the Property Control database at cost (net of any discounts and inclusive of freight, taxes, and installation), tags the item with a unique ASU identification number, and performs a physical inventory of the item once every two years or, in the case of equipment purchased with sponsored funds, as required by the sponsoring agency.

 The cost of computers includes the tower, human interface devices, and operating system, and is capitalized if the sum of these components equals $5,000 or more.

 Equipment Acquisitions and Fabrications Exempt from Sales Tax

 Equipment having a life expectancy of one year or more and a unit cost of $5,000 or more that is purchased for basic and applied research in the sciences and engineering is, to the extent permitted by law, exempt from sales tax.
 Also exempt are designing, developing, or testing prototypes, processes, or new products.
 This exemption includes research and development of computer software that is embedded in or an integral part of the prototype or new product or that is required for exempt machinery or equipment to function effectively.

 For purposes of this exemption, research and development do not include manufacturing quality control, routine consumer product testing, market research, sales promotion, sales service, research in social sciences or psychology, computer software research that is not included in basic and applied research in the sciences and engineering, or other nontechnical activities or technical services.